filipinascimento/WOS/README.md

 Simple tool to store and read dictionaries in bgz files.

 # Installation
 Clone this repository and use `pip install -e .` from that directory.
+You can also install it directly from the repository using `pip install git+https://github.com/filipinascimento/WOS.git -U`.

 # Usage